Check Your Credit Score

 • decide on the interest rates and credit limit they're prepared to offer.

-Why a credit score matters.
+Why a credit score matters

 If you have a good payment history on all your accounts and low outstanding debts, you may have a higher credit score.
 This means you’re more likely to be seen as a lower credit risk.

 A higher credit score makes it more likely that you’ll be approved for credit and receive a lower interest rate.
 It can also mean for products such as a credit card, that you are more likely to be given a higher credit limit.
-Your credit score is just one factor that lenders will consider when deciding if they will lend to you and how much you can borrow.
+Your credit score is just one factor that lenders will consider when deciding if they'll lend to you and how much you can borrow.

-What lenders check.
+What lenders check

 To work out the risk of lending to you and on what terms, a lender usually checks a number of things, such as: